semaphoreci/semaphore/docs/docs/using-semaphore/languages/android.md

 You can find the pre-build Android images in the [Semaphore Container Registry](../optimization/container-registry).

-The image definition and Dockerfiles for these images can be found at the [semaphoreci/docker-images](https://github.com/semaphoreci/docker-images) repository.
+The image definition and Dockerfiles for these images can be found in the repository [semaphoreci/docker-images](https://github.com/semaphoreci/docker-images).
 Clone this repository to build your own image variants.

 There are Docker images for each recent version of Android.
 There are also variants with Node.js preinstalled for React Native development: